 I earned a B.A. in math from St. Mary’s College of Maryland in 2002 and a Ph.D from the University of South Carolina in 2006.
 At USC, I studied under George Androulakis.
 My first academic position was at Amherst College, where I was a visiting assistant professor for one year.
 After this, for six years, I was an assistant then associate professor at Virginia Commonwealth University in Richmond, VA.
 In the spring of 2011, I traveled to Athens, Greece on a Fulbright Research Grant where I worked with Spiros Argyros at the National Technical University of Athens.
 Some of the photos we took during our time abroad are available to view online.

-The webpage for Virginia Operator Theory and Complex Analysis Meeting is now available.
-It’s at UVa this year!
+The webpage for Virginia Operator Theory and Complex Analysis Meeting will be available soon.
+It’s at Washington and Lee this year!